Project Mercury: Legacy

 Today the Mercury program is commemorated as the first American human space program.
 It did not win the race against the Soviet Union, but gave back national prestige and was scientifically a successful precursor of later programs such as Gemini, Apollo and Skylab.

 During the 1950s, some experts doubted that human spaceflight was possible.
 Still, when John F. Kennedy was elected president, many, including him, had doubts about the project.
 As president he chose to support the programs a few months before the launch of Freedom 7, which became a public success.
 Afterwards, a majority of the American public supported human spaceflight, and, within a few weeks, Kennedy announced a plan for a crewed mission to land on the Moon and return safely to Earth before the end of the 1960s.

 The six astronauts who flew were awarded medals, driven in parades and two of them were invited to address a joint session of the US Congress.
 Seeing as no women previously met the qualifications for the astronaut program, the question was raised as to whether or not they could.
 This led to the development of a project named Mercury 13 by the media, in which thirteen American women successfully underwent the tests.
 The Mercury 13 program was not officially conducted by NASA.
 It was created by NASA physician William Randolph Lovelace, who developed the physical and psychological tests used to select NASA's first seven male astronauts for Project Mercury.
 The women completed physical and psychological tests, but were never required to complete the training as the privately funded program was quickly cancelled.
 No female candidates adequately met the qualifications for the astronaut program until 1978, when a few finally qualified for the Space Shuttle program.

+Military Highway in Hampton, Virginia and Newport News, Virginia was renamed to Mercury Boulevard.

 On February 25, 2011, the Institute of Electrical and Electronics Engineers, the world's largest technical professional society, awarded Boeing (the successor company to McDonnell Aircraft) a Milestone Award for important inventions which debuted on the Mercury spacecraft.

 Depictions on film

 A short documentary, The John Glenn Story, was released in 1962.

-On film the program was portrayed in The Right Stuff, a 1983 adaptation of Tom Wolfe's 1979 book of the same name, in the 1998 HBO miniseries From the Earth to the Moon, in the 2016 film Hidden Figures and the 2020 Disney+ series The Right Stuff which is also based on the Tom Wolfe book.
+On film the program was portrayed in The Right Stuff, a 1983 adaptation of Tom Wolfe's 1979 book of the same name, in the 1998 HBO miniseries From the Earth to the Moon, in the 2016 film Hidden Figures, and the 2020 Disney+ series The Right Stuff, which is also based on the Tom Wolfe book.

 Commemorations

 In 1964, a monument commemorating Project Mercury was unveiled near Launch Complex 14 at Cape Canaveral, featuring a metal logo combining the symbol of Mercury with the number 7.
+This design was first issued to the Mercury astronauts in 1960 as a lapel pin.
 In 1962, the United States Postal Service honored the Mercury-Atlas 6 flight with a Project Mercury commemorative stamp, the first US postal issue to depict a crewed spacecraft.